• Skip to main content

 The rate of flow of saliva and consumption of vinegar-containing foods, citrus fruits, and acid berries was associated with the dental erosions noted.
 Diets that are excessively high in fruit juices were also found to erode dental enamel.
 (1)

-The study confirms what Dr. Weston A. Price DDS in his book Nutrition and Physical Degeneration, discovered on his 10-year journey around the world studying isolated, traditional societies still untouched by what he termed “the displacing foods of modern commerce.”
+These studies confirm what Dr. Weston A. Price DDS wrote about in his 1930s book Nutrition and Physical Degeneration regarding “the displacing foods of modern commerce.”

 Dr. Price found that indigenous vegetarian cultures suffered from tooth decay at a higher rate than either the omnivore or the almost completely carnivorous cultures he studied.

-Tooth decay is an indication of lowered immune function and a higher susceptibility to degenerative disease in general.
-Ever heard of the term “don’t look a gift horse in the mouth”?
-This refers to the well known historical practice of examining a horse’s teeth and gums to assess overall health elsewhere in the body.
+Have you ever heard of the term “don’t look a gift horse in the mouth”?
+This refers to the well-known historical practice of examining a horse’s teeth and gums to assess overall health elsewhere in the body.

 People can similarly assess their level of general health and whether it is improving or declining by observing the health of their teeth and gums.

-If you are vegetarian and have noted a problem with dental decay, incorporating grass-fed meats, raw grass-fed dairy, wild seafood, and high vitamin cod liver oil into your diet will introduce the critical nutrients that are necessary to reverse caries and prevent further problems.
+If you are vegetarian and have noted a problem with dental decay, incorporating grass-fed meats, raw grass-fed dairy, wild seafood, and high-vitamin, virgin cod liver oil (this brand or this brand) into your diet will introduce the critical nutrients that are necessary to reverse caries and prevent further dental problems.

-Moreover, whenever sweet foods such as fruit are consumed, they should always be eaten in the presence of healthy fat like cream to maintain stable blood sugar and not disrupt the body’s ability to transport minerals.
+Moreover, whenever sweet foods such as fruit are consumed, they should always be eaten in the presence of healthy fat like cream to maintain stable blood sugar and not disrupt the body’s ability to transport minerals to the bones and teeth.

 FacebookPinEmailPrint